peta78/Optirol/README.md

 # Optirol
-Optirol is software for optimal control of nonlinear systems, which can be described by ordinary differential equations.
+Optirol is a software for optimal control of nonlinear systems, which can be described by ordinary differential equations.
 Written in C#, now the code works in [Microsoft Visual Studio Community 2019](https://visualstudio.microsoft.com/vs/) and was updated using VS Community 2022 Preview 4.
 ![settings](./screenshots/settings2.png)

 ![energy 1](./screenshots/energy1.png)